Mirror: The boy band bringing joy and local pride to Hong Kong

 Fellow band My Little Airport have also built a huge following through their distinctly Cantonese lyrics, peppered with local slang, as well as clear nods of sympathy to the democracy movement.

-The indie group has little of the corporate backing of Mirror, buy tickets to two of their upcoming performances nonetheless sold out in just minutes.
+The indie group has little of the corporate backing of Mirror, but tickets to two of their upcoming performances nonetheless sold out in just minutes.

 Kitty Ho, a cultural commentator and recent Mirror convert, said the boy band had allowed Hong Kongers to realise they can still produce “Asia’s best” music acts.